irpanzy/vehicle-tracker-dashboard/README.md

 # 🚗 Vehicle Tracker Dashboard

-A modern, responsive web application for real-time vehicle fleet monitoring and management.
+A modern, responsive web application for real-time vehicle list monitoring and management.
 Built with React 19, powered by Vite 7 for fast development, styled using Tailwind CSS 4.1, and utilizes shadcn/ui for UI components.
 Routing is handled with React Router 7.7.0.
 Animations are powered by Framer Motion, global state managed via Zustand.
 All requests are made using Axios, and the project is written entirely in TypeScript 5.8.

 ![React](https://img.shields.io/badge/React-19.1-blue?style=for-the-badge&logo=react)
 ![Vite](https://img.shields.io/badge/Vite-7.0-blue?style=for-the-badge&logo=vite)